 When most people think of cabin, a small wooden house pops in mind.
-The movies are partly responsible for creating this idea in people’s heads, but they have based their image based on reality.
-But, since architecture has evolved, cabins are no longer these small, wooden constructions with absolutely nothing architectural interest.
+The movies are partly responsible for creating this idea in people’s heads, but they have built their image based on reality.
+But, since architecture has evolved, cabins are no longer these small, wooden constructions with absolutely none architectural interest.
 Architecture and design firm, MW Works, has created a posh 2-storey cabin that is way more different than what we’ve seen so far.

 Little House is hidden on a bluff overlooking the Hood Canal in Washington.